Senegal’s Mbaye Diagne bags brace as Galatasaray ease past Kayserispor | Goal.com

 The win saw Galatasaray maintain their second spot in the log with 59 points, two points behind leaders Istanbul Basaksehir.

-Senegal’s Diagne open their 2019 Africa Cup of Nations campaign against Tanzania on June 23 and square off with Algeria four days later before their final Group C match against Kenya on July 1.
+Senegal’s Diagne open their 2019 Afcon campaign against Tanzania on June 23 and square off with Algeria four days later, before their final Group C match against Kenya on July 1.